-Is Biological Life covered With the Fingerprints of a Creator? - Designed for science students; looks at the positive evidence for an intelligent source for the digital information contained in DNA, and compares two models in their testable, primary predictions - a Darwinian model and an intelligent design model.
+Why Biological Life is covered With the Fingerprints of a Creator - Designed for science students; looks at the positive evidence for an intelligent source for the digital information contained in DNA, and compares two models in their testable, primary predictions - a Darwinian model and an intelligent design model.

 Logic, Science, and a Case for the Existence of God - Overlaps substantially with the first two talks, above, but designed for an interdisciplinary audience.

 A Historical Argument for the Existence of God - Focuses on two lines of evidence, the ancient Messianic prophecies and their fulfilment, and the historical resurrection of Christ.

 If God Exists, Why do the Innocent Suffer? - Covers several aspects of the discussion, including how evil points to the existence of God, implications for the individual, reasons why God permits evil, and God’s solution for evil.

 God, Evil, and History - How the unfolding consequences of any event make it impossible for us to tell what God should and should not permit.
 It also addresses the conquest of Canaan given the premise that God cannot permit evil that results in a net negative moral value over the course of history.